 What is Triple Negative Breast Cancer Day?

-3-3-14 is the second Triple Negative Breast Cancer Day — a national day of awareness and grassroots fundraising events to help eradicate triple negative breast cancers and assist those impacted by the disease.
-It's a serious day, but the tone is positive as we celebrate all those who join our efforts in tackling the next frontier in breast cancer.
+3.3.15 is the third Triple Negative Breast Cancer Day — a national day of awareness and grassroots fundraising events to help eradicate triple negative breast cancers and assist those impacted by the disease.
+It’s a serious day, but the tone is positive as we celebrate all those who join our efforts in tackling the next frontier in breast cancer.

-While significant progress has been made in breast cancer research, there is shockingly little known about triple negative cancers, even though they impact up to 1in 5 women diagnosed with breast cancer.
-TNBC does not have any of the known treatment receptors — meaning that many of the advances in breast cancer treatment don't work for women diagnosed with TNBC.
+While significant progress has been made in breast cancer research, there is shockingly little known about triple negative cancers, even though they impact up to 1 in 5 women diagnosed with breast cancer.
+TNBC does not respond to any of the known receptor targeted treatments — meaning that many of the advances in breast cancer treatment do not work for women diagnosed with TNBC.

 How do I get involved?

-We are asking you — our community and supporters — to plan or join fundraisers and awareness events in each state across the country to take place on — or leading up to 3.3.14.
+We are asking you – our community and supporters — to plan or join fundraisers and awareness events across the globe taking place on — or leading up to 3.3.15.
 Events of all sizes and types are welcome!
-You don't need to be a professional fundraiser.
+You don’t need to be a professional fundraiser.
 The most successful events tie into something that you love: from walking to yoga or lattes to cupcakes.
 Do what you love and your friends, family and community will follow!
 The most successful events tend to be the simplest.

 What kind of events are people organizing?

-There's no limit.
-Last year we had yoga events, teas, softball tournaments, receptions, dog washes, kids art shows, family photos and more.
+There’s no limit!
+Last year we had yoga classes, roller skating events, walks, pink lemonade stands, mani-pedi parties, doctor talks and more.
 People are launching events for things they love doing.
 Some people are choosing to support TNBC Day by raising awareness rather than hosting a fundraising event.
 You will find awareness raising ideas on our website.
 Again, the day is yours to plan as you see fit.
 You know best how to engage your friends, family, neighbors and associates.